gradle/native-samples/README.md

 ### Visual Studio support

-All of the C++ sample have Visual Studio support, added by applying the `visual-studio` plugin.
+All of the C++ samples have Visual Studio support, added by applying the `visual-studio` plugin.
 To open a sample build in Visual Studio:

 ```
 > cd <sample-dir>